wazuh/wazuh-documentation/source/compliance/pci-dss/active-response.rst

 -  PCI DSS 11.5 requires that you detect and respond to network intrusions and unexpected file changes.
 You can configure scripts to run when specific actions occur to respond to these intrusions.
 Wazuh comes with preconfigured active response scripts.
 Refer to the :doc:`Default Active response scripts section </user-manual/capabilities/active-response/default-active-response-scripts>` to access these scripts.

-   Using the steps below, we configure the active response module to execute an IP block when an attempt to log in with a non-existent user via SSH occurs.
+   Using the steps below, we configure the Active Response module to execute an IP block when an attempt to log in with a non-existent user via SSH occurs.

    #.
-Configure the active response to execute the ``firewall-drop`` command when the rule for attempts to log in to a non-existent user is triggered (rule 5710) by adding the following block in the manager configuration file (``/var/ossec/etc/ossec.conf``):
+Configure the Active Response to execute the ``firewall-drop`` command when the rule for attempts to log in to a non-existent user is triggered (rule 5710) by adding the following block in the manager configuration file (``/var/ossec/etc/ossec.conf``):

       .. code-block:: xml
          :emphasize-lines: 4